- HR

 of prohibited conduct of civil rights policies, including Title IX allegations, for

-(including sexual violence) and related retaliation when the conduct is so severe,
+violence) and related retaliation when the conduct is so severe, persistent or pervasive

-persistent or pervasive that it explicitly or implicitly affects an individual’s employment,
+that it explicitly or implicitly affects an individual’s employment, unreasonably

-unreasonably interferes with an individual’s work or educational performance, or creates
+interferes with an individual’s work or educational performance, or creates an intimidating

-an intimidating or hostile work or educational environment.
-Conduct which is not severe
+or hostile work or educational environment.
+Conduct which is not severe and pervasive

-and pervasive and objectively offensive may still be a violation of other System and
+and objectively offensive may still be a violation of other policies; and when appropriate,